API: Overview and Authentication

 Request Data

-POST request data may be formatted as either XML or JSON.
+POST request data may be formatted as JSON.
 For best results, you should set your HTTP Content-Type request header accordingly, although you may also specify your format by appending .xml or .json extensions on to the resource URI.

-Note that Clear Impact Scorecard does not accept POST data sent as query params or form encoded data – data must be sent as either XML or JSON.
-If you fail to set your Content-Type to either application/xml or application/json, your request may fail due to triggering of forgery protection mechanisms.
+Note that Clear Impact Scorecard does not accept POST data sent as query params or form encoded data – data must be sent as either JSON.
+If you fail to set your Content-Type to application/json, your request may fail due to triggering of forgery protection mechanisms.

 Example JSON Request Formatting